nanoporetech/megalodon/README.rst

 Megalodon processes reads from a queue using a pool of workers.
 The number of workers is set using the ``--processes`` argument.
 Each process is linked to a taiyaki basecalling backend and a separate thread for reference mapping.
-The threaded mapping interface allows megalodon to load the reference (via ``mappy``) into shared memory.
+The threaded mapping interface allows megalodon to load the reference into shared memory (via `mappy <https://github.com/lh3/minimap2/tree/master/python>`_).

-In order to use GPU resources the ``--devices`` argument can be set.
+In order to use GPU resources set the ``--devices`` argument.
 If ``--devices`` is set, the taiyaki backends will be distribured evenly over the specified ``--devices``.
 In order to control the GPU memory usage, the ``--max-concurrent-chunks`` argument allows a user to restrict the maximum number of chunks to process concurrently (per ``--process``).
-Note that the model parameters must (currently) be loaded into each GPU process and thus limits the number of GPU processes that can be spawned per GPU.
+Note that the model parameters must be loaded into each GPU process (default high accuracy model consumes ~1GB of GPU memory) and thus limits the number of processes that can be spawned per GPU device.

 The ``--chunk-size`` and ``--chunk-overlap`` arguments allow users to specify read chunking, but signal normalization is always carried out over the entire read.